IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 # Expose the Istio Ingress gateway via DNS with TLS enabled

-In the last exercise we created a [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) entry for the [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+In the previous exercise we created a [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) entry for the [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 In this exercise we enable secure HTTPS access via the Istio Ingress gateway on port 443.
 The procedure we will use in this exercise is documented in the IBM Cloud documentation [here](https://cloud.ibm.com/docs/containers?topic=containers-istio-mesh#istio_expose_bookinfo_tls).
 There is also generic documentation about [Secure Gateways](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/) available in the Istio documentation.